-But things back home were not so good.
+But things back home started to slide.
 My youngest suddenly started waking up through the night, refusing to sleep in her own bed, making us all tired and grumpy the next day.
-My eldest was being difficult and starting to show signs of challenging behavior.
+My eldest was being difficult and starting to show signs of challenging behaviour.
 Our weekends suddenly became filled with admin, and the kids were so clingy.
 I had zero time to myself.
 My exercise routine went out the window, and I was not eating as well as I could have.
-When our nanny quit, I started to wonder if it was worth it.
+When our nanny quit, I started to wonder “Is working worth it?”

 I pondered on this for a few weeks and then after a series of major events at work beyond my control, including a restructure and a budget freeze, I decided to make the break and leave the job.
-I wanted to be more present for the kids, work around their needs more, and start a consulting business on the side.
+Did this mean that I no longer wanted to be a working mum?
+Hell no!
+That role just wasn’t right for me.

 Signs along the way can often guide us.
 Go with your gut.

 I bumped into a friend the other day who used to head up a very well-known kids fashion label design department but stopped to raise her children.
-I always saw her as a woman who seemed so committed to her role as a full-time mum.
+I view this friend as a woman so committed to her role as a full-time mum.
 When I told her I sometimes felt like an outsider in our town because I enjoyed working, she said that she had ambition too but she had made the choice to put it on hold until the kids were older.
 I so admire this, but don’t think this is realistic for me.
 The point is that everyone has their own personal belief system and mix that they need to stay fulfilled.